-I was kindly asked by Interflora to write a guest blog on plants for bees (below), as part of their campaign promoting bee awareness.
+My top plants for bees!
+Interflora kindly asked me to write a guest blog on the best plants for bees (below).
+This was part of their campaign promoting bee awareness.
 I’ve described my top 5 bee plants along the lines of a kind of botanical Desert Island Discs.
 They’re all easy to grow and good for a variety of bees – honey bees, bumbles and solitaries – although I was asked to write with honey bees in mind in particular.
 I’m not sure which one I would take with me if all the others were washed away… What would your top 5 be?
 If you want an authoritative guide rather than this very brief introduction, I’d recommend Kirk & Howes, Plants for Bees.
 It’s fascinating.

-The Bumblebee Conservation Trust reckon that Viper’s Bugloss (Echium vulgare) is perhaps the ultimate bumblebee plant – and it’s not bad for honey bees either.
-Native plants aren’t grown enough in gardens, and this is a classic example of one which looks really good in a border, especially when grown in groups.
+The Bumblebee Conservation Trust reckon that Viper’s Bugloss (Echium vulgare) is perhaps the ultimate bumblebee plant – and it’s not bad for honeybees either.
+Native plants aren’t grown enough in gardens.
+This is a classic example of one which looks really good in a border, especially when grown in groups.
 By definition, our native flora is good for our native fauna.
-Like the wild Foxglove, Viper’s Bugloss is a biennial with loads of nectar, but it flowers endlessly, from June to September, and does well in the sun in dry, well drained, even sandy soils.
+Like the wild Foxglove, Viper’s Bugloss is a biennial with loads of nectar, but it flowers endlessly, from June to September.
+It does well in the sun in dry, well drained, even sandy soils.
 In the wild it’s distributed throughout England, and it deserves a place in everyone’s garden as well.

-One of the reasons Bugloss is such a good plant is that it flowers during a midsummer gap when there is surprisingly little forage about and honey bee colonies are at their biggest and hungriest.
+One of the reasons Bugloss is such a good plant is that it flowers during a midsummer gap.
+There is surprisingly little forage about and honey bee colonies are at their biggest and hungriest.
 Look around in June/July and you’ll be surprised how little colour you see in gardens or countryside.
 Professor Francis Ratnieks, one of our leading honey bee scientists, is very keen on helping colonies through this period.
 Ask Francis for the best plant for gardeners to grow for honey bees and he will tell you without hesitation that it’s lavender.
 Why?
 Lavenders are certainly rich in nectar, but the most important thing about them is that they flower through the gap.
-Early research suggests that the larger lavender cultivars are the best for bees, and you can find varieties from fragrant white to luscious dark purple.
+Research suggests that the larger lavender cultivars are the best for bees.
+You can find varieties from fragrant white to luscious dark purple.
 Look for the hardier and less picky Lavandula angustifolia or Lavandin x intermedia cultivars for individual plants or to make a lovely hedge.

-As honey bees’ colonies decline from mid-summer, the bees work even harder to bring in food to store for the winter months.
-Among native plants Ivy is the best late nectar plant, but you can do really well for bees and butterflies with Sedum spectabile, which flowers from September.
+As honey bees’ colonies decline from mid-summer, bees work even harder to bring in food to store for the winter months.
+Among native plants ivy is the best late nectar plant, but you can do really well for bees and butterflies with Sedum spectabile, which flowers from September.
 Sedums are forgiving, easy plants to grow and look lovely in groups at the front of a border.
-Their flowers are easily accessible for honey bees, with their relatively short tongues, and you’ll also find them popular with young queen bumblebees, fattening themselves up to over-winter.
+Their flowers are easily accessible for honey bees, with their relatively short tongues.
+You’ll also find them popular with butterflies and young queen bumblebees, fattening themselves up to over-winter.